Plot your course for the future…Explore a Summer Fellowship in

 Students with an undergraduate major in computer sciences, mathematics or a related discipline are encouraged to apply for a fellowship in Bioinformatics.
 The Bioinformatics fellowships are designed for students who are interested in learning more about how to apply their mathematics and/or computer skills to biomedical research problems and who are considering advanced training in the rapidly growing discipline of bioinformatics/computational biology.

 Specifics of the Undergraduate Student Mentoring Program

-A fellowship is provided and includes a stipend and research supply budget, along with full university privileges for the participants at each campus including use of the library, computer laboratories, and recreational facilities.
+A fellowship award includes a stipend and research supply budget, along with university privileges for the participants at each campus including use of the library, computer laboratories, and recreational facilities.